Skip to Content

 4. Use An Okay to Wake Clock

-You program the clock to red or orange during night sleep and it stays that color throughout the night.
-You can then program your desired wakeup time and the clock will change colors once it’s time to wakeup for the day.
+You program the clock to red or orange during the night and it stays red all night long.
+You then program your desired wakeup time and the clock will change colors once it’s time to wakeup for the day.

 When you first get the new clock, go over it with your child and role play “sleeping” and “waking up” when the clock is at different colors.